Using OAuth to connect to Power BI Report Server and SSRS

 Setting Integrated Authentication for the WAP Application

-After you add the WAP Application, you will need to set the BackendServerAuthenticationMode to use IntegratedWindowsAuthentication.
-In order to set this, you need the ID from the WAP Application.
+After you add the WAP Application, you need to set the BackendServerAuthenticationMode to use IntegratedWindowsAuthentication.
+You need the ID from the WAP Application in order to set it.

 Get-WebApplicationProxyApplication "Contoso Reports" | fl